ablahum/other-portfolio/content/featured/SCH/index.md

 tech:
   - Tailwind
   - Next.js
-  - Typescript
+  - TypeScript
   - Prisma
   - PostgreSQL
 ---

-A web-based learning management system built and designed to support students, teachers, and parents in a tutoring environment, including core features like class schedules, assignments, exam schedules, attendance tracking, and many more
+A web-based learning management system built and designed to support students, teachers, and parents in a tutoring environment, including core features like class schedules, assignments, exam schedules, attendance tracking, and many more.